n-matt/py/README.md

 ```

 ### repr vs str
--	str() and repr() both are used to get a string representation of object
+-	`str()` and `repr()` both are used to get a string representation of object
--	str() is used for creating output for end user while repr() is mainly used for debugging and development.
+-	`str()` is used for creating output for end user while repr() is mainly used for debugging and development.
--	repr’s goal is to be unambiguous and str’s is to be readable
+-	`repr()` goal is to be unambiguous and str’s is to be readable
--	repr() compute the “official” string representation of an object (a representation that has all information about the abject) and str() is used to compute the “informal” string representation of an object (a representation that is useful for printing the object)
+-	`repr()` compute the “official” string representation of an object (a representation that has all information about the abject) and str() is used to compute the “informal” string representation of an object (a representation that is useful for printing the object)

 ### Exception handling
 -	A single try statement can have multiple except statements.
 This is useful when the try block contains statements that may throw different types of exceptions.